-A. Constituent institutions.
-Constituent institutions shall have a lead role in identifying academic program needs, in formulating proposals to meet those needs, and in evaluating the alignment of their own academic program inventory with the needs of the state.i

-Β. UNC System Office.
+- A. Constituent institutions.
+Constituent institutions shall have a lead role in identifying academic program needs, in formulating proposals to meet those needs, and in evaluating the alignment of their own academic program inventory with the needs of the state.i - B. UNC System Office.
 The UNC System Office shall also engage in the identification of academic program needs across the University, shall be the principal advisor to the Board of Governors regarding academic program proposals received from constituent institutions, and shall evaluate the University-wide academic program inventory as described in this Policy.
 The UNC System Office shall develop procedures to regularly review workforce and societal needs and, on at least a biennial basis, identify degrees and programs beneficial to the state.
 The UNC System Office shall also periodically draw on the expertise of the faculty to identify longer-term emerging trends that may have implications for new degree programs.
 In its analysis, the UNC System Office shall always consider whether all regions of the state are adequately served by the University.
 As referenced in this policy, the needs of the state and its citizens are inclusive of requirements growing out of local, regional, national, and global challenges.
-The UNC System Office shall take a broad view of state needs that includes both current skill demands as well as the contributions that graduates make to the health, well-being, economic prosperity and quality of life in the state.
-Consistent with the statutory mission of the University, in giving its advice to the Board, the UNC System Office shall make a holistic review encompassing the program's potential to imparts the skills necessary for individuals to lead responsible, productive, and personally satisfying lives; to advance knowledge and enhance the educational process; and to contribute to the solution of societal problems and enrich the quality of life in the State.

-C. UNC Board of Governors.
+The UNC System Office shall take a broad view of state needs that includes both current skill demands as well as the contributions that graduates make to the health, well-being, economic prosperity and quality of life in the state. - C. UNC Board of Governors.
 Per N.C.
 G.S. § 116-11(3), the Board of Governors shall determine the functions, educational activities, and academic programs of the constituent institutions, including the degrees to be awarded.
 The Board shall: consider the alignment between the University System's academic program portfolio and emerging workforce and societal needs at least every two years; review and approve all proposals for new degree programs put forward by constituent universities; and consider the productivity, quality, and efficiency of academic degree programs System-wide on a biennial basis.